 a.
 Restricted based on the minimum number of children in the care of the provider to meet the Fair Labor Standards Act (minimum wage) requirements.
 Describe: The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
-The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two. ☑ b.
+The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two b.
 Restricted based on the provider meeting a minimum age requirement.

-Describe: The provider shall be no less than twenty (20) years of age and physically, emotionally and mentally able to handle child care responsibilities and emergencies and shall be free from any mental, emotional, or physical health problems. c.
+Describe: The provider shall be no less than twenty (20) years of age and physically, emotionally and mentally able to handle child care responsibilities and emergencies and shall be free from any mental, emotional, or physical health problems c.
 Restricted based on the hours of care (i.e., certain number of hours, non-traditional work hours).
+Describe: Click or tap here to enter text.

-Describe: d.
+d.
 Restricted to care by relatives.
 (A relative provider must be at least 18 years of age based on the definition of eligible child care provider (98.2)).

 Describe: The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
-The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two. e.
-Restricted to care for children with special needs or a medical condition.
-Describe: f.
-Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.

-g.
-Other.

-The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
 The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two.